 Measuring social impact in business

 While it can be easy to identify the social impact of any given company, measuring it is altogether more challenging.
 However, achieving sustainability is impossible without a thorough and measurable understanding of how companies affect the communities in which they operate.
-Sustainability considers people, the planet, and profit, and all three are inextricably interlinked.
+Sustainability considers people, the planet, and profit; all three are inextricably interlinked.

 Should CSR reporting be mandatory?